one-touch-provisioning/otp-gitops/README_new.md

      0-bootstrap/hub/5-apps/kustomization.yaml
      ```

-  Any changes to the kustomization files before the Initial Bootstrap, you will need to re-commit those changes back to your Git repository, otherwise they will not be picked up by OpenShift GitOps.
+  Any changes to the kustomization files before the Initial Bootstrap, will need to be committed back to your Git repository, otherwise they will not be picked up by OpenShift GitOps.

 3. Deploy the OpenShift GitOps Bootstrap Application.